giros-dit/containerlab-telemetry-testbed/README.md

 > **Note:**
 >
-> Remember that the name assigned by ContainerLab to the nodes or network devices in this network lab is different.
+> Remember that the name assigned by `ContainerLab` to the nodes or network devices in this network lab is different.

-### Destroying the topology
+### Destroying the network topology

-To destroy the topology, simply run the destroy shell script:
+To destroy the network topology, simply run the destroy shell script:
 ```
 $ ./destroy-ixiac-lab.sh
 ```